Dhirajsharmain/IOT-Project-Major/README.md

 </ul>
 <p>Before going into Project, we will discuss about GPS, GSM and Heartbeat Sensor.</p>
 <p><strong><u>GPS Module and Its Working:</u></strong></p>
-<p><a href="http://circuitdigest.com/article/what-is-gps">GPS stands for Global Positioning System</a>&nbsp;and used to detect the Latitude and Longitude of any location on the <strong>Earth</strong>, with exact UTC time (Universal Time Coordinated).
+<p>GPS stands for Global Positioning System&nbsp;and used to detect the Latitude and Longitude of any location on the <strong>Earth</strong>, with exact UTC time (Universal Time Coordinated).
 GPS module is used to track the location of accident in our project.
 This device receives the coordinates from the satellite for each and every second, with time and date.
-We have previously extracted&nbsp;<strong>$GPGGA</strong>&nbsp;string in&nbsp;<a href="http://circuitdigest.com/microcontroller-projects/vehicle-tracking-system-using-arduino-gps-and-gsm">Vehicle Tracking System</a>&nbsp;to find the Latitude and Longitude Coordinates.</p>
+We have previously extracted&nbsp;<strong>$GPGGA</strong>&nbsp;string in&nbsp;Vehicle Tracking System&nbsp;to find the Latitude and Longitude Coordinates.</p>
 <p><strong>GPS module</strong>&nbsp;sends the data related to tracking position in real time, and it sends so many data in NMEA format (see the screenshot below).
 NMEA format consist several sentences, in which we only need one sentence.
 This sentence starts from&nbsp;<strong>$GPGGA</strong>&nbsp;and contains the coordinates, time and other useful information.
-This&nbsp;<strong>GPGGA</strong>&nbsp;is referred to&nbsp;<strong>Global Positioning System Fix Data</strong>.&nbsp;Know more about&nbsp;<a href="http://circuitdigest.com/microcontroller-projects/reading-gps-data-using-computer-and-arduino">NMEA sentences and reading GPS data here.</a></p>
+This&nbsp;<strong>GPGGA</strong>&nbsp;is referred to&nbsp;<strong>Global Positioning System Fix Data</strong>.&nbsp;Know more about&nbsp;NMEA sentences and reading GPS data here.</p>
 <p>We can extract coordinate from $GPGGA string by counting the commas in the string.
 Suppose you find $GPGGA string and stores it in an array, then Latitude can be found after two commas and Longitude can be found after four commas.
 Now, this latitude and longitude can be put in other arrays.</p>
 <p><strong>Serial Monitor Reading</strong></p>
 <p>Below is the&nbsp;<strong>$GPGGA</strong>&nbsp;String, along with its description:</p>